Prospect Heights Public Library District

 Principles of Selection

-Library materials will be chosen based on their potential to serve the recreational and educational needs of the community, as far as community surveys, library patron requests, circulation records and the Library’s long term plan can determine these needs.
+Library materials are chosen based on their potential to serve the recreational and educational needs of the community, as far as community surveys, library patron requests, circulation records and the Library’s long-term plan can determine these needs.

-Since the Library is a public institution with limited resources, it is important that materials be selected carefully and judiciously, taking into account such factors as anticipated or existing patron demand, reputation and skill of the author, existing holdings in the subject area, reviews in established review media, availability of the materials from other sources, and price.
+The Library is a public institution with limited resources.
+Carefully and judiciously selecting materials, keeping diversity in mind, is important.
+Considering factors are; anticipated or existing patron demand, reputation and skill of the author, existing holdings in the subject area, availability of the materials from other sources and price.
+Consulting reviews in established review media is imperative.

 While it is appropriate for a library to excel in one or more subjects, the collection as a whole must be planned so that all subject areas are adequately developed through sound selection practices.
 Due to staff and funding limitations, materials of a highly technical or professional nature cannot be systematically acquired.
 Materials outside the scope of the library’s collection may be obtained through interlibrary loan.